survivejs/site/pages/blog/22-react-router5-interview.md

 I mentioned above having routes in a tree to help with building mental pictures, having an application state as a tree is also very beneficial in that sense, and I believe in global application states.
 I am currently using redux on a greenfield project and released [redux-router5](https://github.com/router5/redux-router5).

 I also like Baobab a lot and follow what Christian Alfoni is doing with Cerebral, and what Andre Staltz is doing with CycleJs.
-I recently wrote an article about [understanding the functional revolution in front-end applications](http://blog.reactandbethankful.com/posts/2015/09/15/understanding-the-functional-revolution/).

 For React, the future will be towards stateless, context-less, this-less functional components.
 It only started with 0.14.